 The total cost was $300,000, which included the cost to exercise and pay the AMT.

-But now, in the same calendar year, the company announced a tender offer at 11x her exercise price.
-At first, she thought she should just do nothing.
+Later that same year, the company announced a tender offer at 11x her exercise price.
+Initially, she considered doing nothing.

 But after looking at her pay stub and updating her tax projection, we decided to run some numbers on what would happen if she sold some of her NQSO.
 We found that as we exercised more NQSO, her ordinary income amount would go up, and we’d reduce the amount of AMT she owed from earlier in the year.
 Plus, since the tender offer was at 11x her cost, she could afford to sell fewer NQSO and still bring in a significant amount of cash.